-Arroyo has compared the economic benefit of the Sterling Planet transaction to other comparable transactions for unbundled RECs.
+Arroyo has compared the economic benefit of the Iberdrola transaction to other comparable transactions for unbundled RECs.
 The comparison is hampered by the paucity of market comparables; PG&E has executed relatively few transactions for unbundled RECs and even fewer that qualify as long-term transactions for which the RECs are bankable for future RPS compliance needs.
 Arroyo does not have access to pricing information of proposals or executed transactions of comparable products for other utilities.

 Contract Price.
-Sterling Planet's deliveries to PG&E would be priced on a schedule [REDACTED]
+Iberdrola's deliveries to PG&E would be priced on a schedule [REDACTED]

-PG&E executed two other ten-year PSAs for Category 3 RECs in September 2013, bilaterally negotiated contracts with Iberdrola Renewables, LLC and NextEra Energy Power Marketing, LLC.
+PG&E executed two other ten-year PSAs for Category 3 RECs in September 2013: one with Sterling Planet, Inc. that resulted from Offers into PG&E's 2012 RPS RFO, and one with NextEra Energy Power Marketing, LLC, that resulted from bilateral negotiations in parallel with the discussions with Iberdrola.
 Both have roughly analogous schedules for delivery of annual vintages over a ten-year term, described separately in other IE reports.
-The weighted average nominal price [REDACTED] [REDACTED]
+The weighted average nominal price [REDACTED]